Monthly public talks

-For several years, our chair has been invited to speak on behalf of Oxfordshire’s humanists at the Oxford Sunday Remembrance service and we join in the laying of a wreath at the cenotaph.
+For several years, we have been invited to speak on behalf of Oxfordshire’s humanists at the Oxford Sunday Remembrance service and join in the laying of a wreath at the cenotaph.
 We have recently updated the eulogy, as follows.

 “Humanists pay tribute to all those who have died in war.
 Some were inspired by a belief that they were fighting for a just cause.
 Others simply accepted their duty to their country.
 We honour them all for their bravery and self-sacrifice.